Back to home

 Why electronics creator discovery breaks by default

 Most brands open a search by scraping hashtags and sorting by follower count.
+That pulls a thin, scrubbed slice of what is actually running.

 The real signal is who has already taken paid electronics work.

 Anker (a charging and audio brand) shows the pattern.
 In our deal log Anker ran 386 paid posts across 228 creators since October 2020, and almost none of those would surface from a hashtag scrape.
-They surface from reading paid-post descriptions on long-form YouTube.
-The past-deal log is where the real roster lives.

 The four electronics creator archetypes worth pitching

 Four creator types show up over and over across the brands we track.
+None of them are picked by raw follower count.

-The pick your gut makes is probably wrong.
-Most electronics brands open vetting wanting the biggest channel they can afford.
 Our data says the repeat-deal pattern lives inside mid-size focused reviewers like MrMobile, who keep coming back.
 Follower count is a weak first cut.

 What a real electronics creator deal costs

+Rates spread wide because channel size and format both move the price.
 A small focused channel and a flagship reviewer are not in the same league.

 Here is the real spread from rates our team collected.

 Want the rate sheet checked against real results before you sign?
 We hold quoted rates and view-based estimates for the names on your shortlist.
-Talk to us →
+Talk to us.

 The mistakes that end electronics deals

+The deal-ending mistake is rarely the price.
 It is booking a creator who is already locked to a rival or in an embargo window.

 A spreadsheet of follower counts cannot see either trap.

 Ridge (a wallet and accessories brand) is the clearest example.
 Ridge ran 461 paid posts across 214 creators, and Forward Therapy alone ran 20 paid Ridge posts between January 2025 and April 2026.
-Any rival wallet brand approaching that creator gets a polite no, and a brand that emailed first would have wasted the outreach.
-We flag every lock-in before you reach out.

-Sanity check: would I lose a great creator by ruling out anyone with a recent rival deal?
+Would I lose a great creator by ruling out anyone with a recent rival deal?
 No, because the contrarian play is the mid-size creator with no recent electronics sponsor, like a 250K-to-1M channel that has never been booked.
 The cluster holds 163 creators in that 250K to 1M band, plenty of open inventory.

 How to pilot electronics creators in 90 days

 A pilot needs creators who run more than one drop, so you can read a real conversion trend.
+Single-post tests tell you almost nothing.

 Pick names with a proven multi-drop history.

 DJI (a drone and camera brand) shows the shape.
 DJI ran 182 paid posts across 92 creators since March 2021, and repeat names like World of Ozz logged 20 DJI posts over a single year.
-That cadence is what a 90-day pilot copies.
-Run three creators, three posts each, then keep the two that convert.
-We build the pilot roster from proven repeat names.

 FAQ